-A Contractor’s License is obtained through the City Of Port St. Lucie Contractor Licensing Division (local/registered) or through the Department of Business & Professional Regulation (DBPR) (state certified).
+Contractor’s License is obtained through the City of Port St. Lucie Contractor Licensing Division (local/registered) or through the Department of Business & Professional Regulation (DBPR) (state certified).

-Contractor licenses issued locally in the City Of Port St. Lucie (Contractor’s Trade Classification List), are known as Certificate of Competency.
-Certificates of Competency are obtained by successfully passing an approved PROMETRIC Trade exam and Business & Law exam, and submitting a completed Application for Certificate of Competency, including verification of experience, along with all other required paperwork and fees.
+Contractor licenses issued locally in the City Of Port St. Lucie, are known as Certificate of Competency.
+Certificates of Competency are obtained by successfully passing an approved PROMETRIC or PROV Trade exam, Business & Law exam, and submitting a completed Application for Certificate of Competency, including verification of experience, along with all other required paperwork and fees.
 An approval is then determined by the Contractor’s Examining Board (CEB).

 State Licenses obtained through DBPR are known as Certified Contractor.
-Any Certified Contractor required to obtain a Building Permit in the City Of Port St. Lucie may elect to submit a completed Computer Member Application in order to streamline the permitting process.
-Should a Certified Contractor elect not to become a computer member, the qualifier must submit in person a copy of his/her drivers license, state certification, general liability insurance & workers compensation insurance with each permit applied for.
+Any Certified Contractor required to obtain a building permit in the City of Port St. Lucie may elect to submit a completed Computer Member Application in order to streamline the permitting process.
+Should a Certified Contractor elect not to become a computer member, the qualifier must submit in person a copy of his/her driver’s license, state certification, general liability insurance, and workers compensation insurance with each permit applied for.